microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-put-teams.md

 In order to create a team, the group must have a least one owner.

-If the creation of the team call is delayed, you can retry the call up to three times before you wait for 15 minutes due to a propagation delay.
-If the group was created less than 15 minutes ago, the call might fail with a 404 error code due to replication delays.
+If the creation of the team call is delayed, you can retry the call up to three times before you have to wait for 15 minutes due to a propagation delay.
+If the group was created less than 15 minutes ago, the call might fail with a `404` error code due to replication delays.

 ## Permissions